object-Object/HexDebug/README.md

 modImplementation("gay.object.hexdebug:hexdebug-forge:0.2.0+1.20.1-SNAPSHOT")
 ```

-Try to avoid using things outside of the `gay.object.hexdebug.api` package, since they may change at any time.
+Note that anything outside of the `gay.object.hexdebug.api` and `gay.object.hexdebug.core.api` packages may be changed, renamed, or removed at any time without warning.

 ## Attribution